SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: INTRODUCTION

-This paper extends our previous work \cite{yusuke_scaler_2022} by introducing additional contributions related to dynamic locomotion and versatile climbing strategies, thereby advancing state-of-the-art robotic free-climbing.

-\begin{enumerate} \item Dynamic Climbing and Gait: We assess SCALER's capabilities in trot gait during climbing with closed-loop control fashion and untethered operation.
-We introduce a modified trot gait to actively utilize limb compliance and its model to enhance traversability. \item Pneumatically Actuated GOAT grippers: We introduce the pneumatic GOAT grippers that enable SCALER to grasp and climb a slippery terrain dynamically. \item Multi-Modal Grasping with C-shaped Finger GOAT grippers: We propose C-shaped fingers that can realize up to $7$ modes of grasping with SCALER's dexterity.
-This capability lets SCALER apply versatile strategies, such as a whole-body approach to overcome otherwise infeasible to climb scenarios. \item Hardware Validation: We validate SCALER dynamic gait and multi-modality in hardware experiments. \end{enumerate}
+This paper extends our previous work \cite{yusuke_scaler_2022} by introducing additional contributions related to dynamic locomotion and versatile climbing strategies, thereby advancing state-of-the-art robotic free-climbing. \begin{enumerate} \item Dynamic Climbing and Gait: We assess SCALER's capabilities during dynamic climbing with a closed-loop control fashion and untethered operation.
+We introduce a modified trot gait to \red{utilize limb stiffness and its model}. \item Multi-Modal Grasping: We propose C-shaped finger GOAT grippers, C-GOATs that can realize up to $7$ modes of grasping with SCALER's dexterity.
+This capability enables SCALER to apply versatile strategies, such as a whole-body approach, to overcome scenarios that would otherwise be infeasible to climb. \item \red{Analysis and Multi-Modal Climbing with C-GOAT: We analyze the C-GOAT characteristics and grasping capabilities in climbing tasks.} \item Hardware Validation: We validate SCALER dynamic gait and multi-modality in various hardware experiments. \end{enumerate}

-To the best of our knowledge, SCALER is the first robot to demonstrate a versatile suite of free-climbing abilities under Earth's gravity and using more than two modes of grasping in climbing.
-SCALER achieves this by combining SCALER's mechanical design and the GOAT grippers.
+To the best of our knowledge, SCALER is the first robot to demonstrate a versatile suite of free-climbing abilities under the Earth's gravity, using more than three modes of grasping, conducting a whole-body approach in free-climbing with our C-GOAT gripper.
+SCALER achieves this with SCALER's mechanical designs and the GOAT grippers.
 Our approach makes SCALER a pioneering reference for future developments in robotic loco-grasping problems and free-climbing.